eldada/command-examples/README.md

 # Commands examples
-This is a repository with a collection of various commands and examples I collected through times in various topics
+This is a repository with a collection of various useful commands and examples I collected through times in various topics

 # Table of contents
 * [Linux](#linux)